Singapore slings? Taking on Alibaba, Amazon launches Prime Now in the city state

 Amazon, though, has deep pockets, technological nous and an inventory of U.S. products, she added.

-But while Southeast Asia may be the last big battleground for e-commerce in Asia, it is not easy, with complex regulatory differences, language barriers and logistical barriers like the huge number of islands that make up the Philippines, or Jakarta's paralysing traffic.
-Internet connections can be slow or non-existent.
+But while Southeast Asia may be the last big battleground for e-commerce in Asia, it is not easy: there are regulatory differences, language barriers and logistical hurdles like the huge number of islands that make up the Philippines, or Jakarta's paralysing traffic.
+Internet connections can be slow or non-existent, and in many places card payments are rare.

+In Singapore, Amazon said it plans to tie up with third-party providers to tackle last-mile logistics, but gave no details on partners.

-Lazada has used third-party providers and developed its own logistics and warehouses.
+Lazada has also used third-party providers and developed its own logistics and warehouses.

-Amazon's Prime Now is Amazon's express delivery service, which launched in New York City in December 2014 and has since expanded to several other major U.S cities, as well as European cities such as London, Berlin, Milan, and Madrid.
+Amazon's Prime Now launched in New York City in December 2014 and has since expanded to several other major U.S cities, as well as European cities such as London, Berlin, Milan, and Madrid.

 "Prime builds loyalty, and same-day delivery adds to convenience factor," Frost's Sunder said, adding Amazon could try the service in the main Southeast Asian cities.